The 2020 Student Global Leadership Conference (SGLC) Team is seeking proposals for breakout sessions.

 Breakout sessions should be hands-on, interactive, passionate, and engaging and enhance understanding of the conference’s theme.
 We would especially welcome the opportunity to hear about your original papers, research, unique stories and experiences as our conference breakout sessions.

-Each session will be allotted 60 minutes, with significant portions of that time dedicated to interaction between the delegates and the presenter and ample time for delegates’ questions.
+Each session will be allotted 60 minutes, with significant portions of that time dedicated to the interaction between the delegates and the presenter and ample time for delegates’ questions.
 For example, a session could be broken into 10 minutes for an introduction, two 15-minute presenter-led and/or group activities, 10 minutes for closing comments, and 10 minutes for delegates’ questions.

 WHO CAN BE A PRESENTER?